Donations to help defer the costs of putting on this live-streamed event are much appreciated.

-The 2020 Living Art Event, a collaboration of the Ossining Arts Council and Westchester Collaborative Theater, will be postponed to later in the year.
+The 2020 Living Art Event, a collaboration of the Ossining Arts Council and Westchester Collaborative Theater, will be postponed to next Spring.
 This crowd pleasing, docent-lead tour of an art gallery including the performance of seven new plays is a highlight of our season.
 We look forward to bringing it you once the health crisis has passed.

 Hudson Valley New Voices Festival

-The Hudson Valley New Voices Festival, originally scheduled for performances this spring, has been rescheduled to later in the year.
+The Hudson Valley New Voices Festival, originally scheduled for performances this spring, has been rescheduled to 2021.
 This innovative and inclusive reading series will focus on the works of high school and college students, seniors and people of color who reside in the Hudson Valley region.